 There are two major types of accreditation: Regional and National.

 There are six regional accrediting associations in the United States, governing over the six regions of the country.
-Regional accreditation is very broad, and generally offers accreditation to colleges and universities that offer a well rounded education.
+Regional accreditation is very broad, and universities that offer a well rounded education.

 National accreditation, on the other hand, is generally given to schools that offer a specialized or technically oriented curriculum.
 In nursing, this means that one nursing program can be accurately compared to another nursing program, rather than comparing a nursing program with a liberal arts program.

-In most other disciplines, regional accreditation is the preferred type (state colleges and universities are all regionally accredited), and credits earned from a regionally accredited institution are easily transferred to any other school, whereas credits earned from a nationally accredited college or university are not always transferable to a regionally accredited school.
+In most other disciplines, regional accreditation is the preferred type (state colleges and credits earned from a regionally accredited institution are easily transferred to any other school, whereas credits earned from a nationally accredited college or university are not always transferable to a regionally accredited school.